geoffreybauduin/website-checker/README.md

 ### Explained examples

 ```
-website-checker --urls http://localhost:1313 --no-external-inspection --ignore-urls "^https://docs\.google\.com"
+website-checker --urls http://localhost:1313 --no-external-inspection --ignore-urls "^https://docs\.google\.com" --workers=5
 ```

-Will crawl the website located at http://localhost:1313 and all its dependencies.
-Will not fetch the dependencies from the pages that are outside of the host `localhost:1313`.
-Any url starting with `https://docs.google.com` will be ignored.
+- Will crawl the website located at http://localhost:1313 and all its dependencies.
+- Will not fetch the dependencies from the pages that are outside of the host `localhost:1313`.
+- Any url starting with `https://docs.google.com` will be ignored.
+- Will perform 5 tasks in parallel

 ## Contributing